open-compensation-token-license/license-token-website/wikisrc/open-source-development-funding.md

 ## The Future of Open Source Funding

 To ensure the sustainability of open source software, the tech industry must continue promoting funding initiatives, educating communities on the importance of financial contributions, and holding corporations accountable for supporting projects they benefit from.
 As funding models evolve, finding a balance that preserves the ethos of open source while ensuring maintainers are compensated remains a delicate but necessary challenge.
+For further reading, check out [open-source project financial sustainability tips](https://www.license-token.com/wiki/open-source-project-financial-sustainability-tips).

 Open source development is a cornerstone of technological innovation.
 With proper funding, it can remain a thriving ecosystem that benefits individuals, businesses, and society at large.
-For further reading, check out [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
+For more insights, explore [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).